 In 1980, after changes in the Deanship of the School of Pharmacy and Chairmanship of the Department of Pharmacology, my appointment became full time in the Department of Pharmacology.

 In 1979, I became the course chairman of one of two newly-created and required courses for second year medical students, Human Biology (HuBio) 543 (Principles of Pharmacology, I).
 Over the years, the course has evolved in coverage of topics and has employed a variety of technological innovations.
-I continue to serve as the course chairman for HuBio 543 until my retirement in 2010.
+I continued to serve as the course chairman for HuBio 543 until my retirement in 2010.
 I still participate in the course as part of my 40% retirement employment.

 Study of the effects of drugs on the autonomic and cardiovascular systems has always seemed to medical students like an 'indigestible bolus'.
 To facilitate learning in this area, the Web Site for Cardiovascular and Autonomic Pharmacology was created.
 The site includes a so-called ‘Virtual Dog Lab’.
 This part of the web site was in an attempt to simulate some of the experience of the traditional dog lab that nearly all medical students had engaged in as part of their training.
 The dog lab was major learning experience for medical students.
 It provided students with hands-on injection and observation of the effects of drugs on a living body.
 For a variety of reasons the dog lab has all but disappeared from modern medical education in the United States.
 It is hoped that some of the important lessons of the traditional dog lab have been made available in the Virtual Dog Lab.

-UCONJ 531 is offered by the Department of Family Medicine and by the School of Nursing.
+UCONJ 531 was originally created by Department of Family Medicine and by the School of Nursing.
 It is an elective course currently available to second year medical students and to graduate nursing students.
 Students in the course meet in groups of up to ten on a weekly basis.
 They are guided by faculty members through a various techniques for stress reduction, self-awareness, mindfulness, group sharing and introspection.